Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 RESULTS:

-Created a modern branded solution that differentiated the platform team solutions from other fragmented Infogroup teams, and was aligned with industry branding trends
+Created a modern branded solution that differentiated the platform team solutions from other fragmented Infogroup teams, and was aligned with industry branding trends, and inspired by core real-time platform technology of data ingestion, cleansing, availability, and distribution, while highlighting search, submission, and subscription capabilities.

 Design and illustrate a visual identity system to showcase Data Axle’s capability-driven value and impact